-(CCG) in many respects, there is a major key difference: The deck construction happens during the game, not before.
+Subgenre of Card Games that focuses on deck construction.
+While superficially similar to the Collectible Card Game (CCG), there is a key difference: The deck construction happens during the game, not before.

-The challenge in Deckbuilding is often figuring out how to design the deck to maximize their capabilities.
-Since the cards are shuffled and no hand is kept, gameplay heavily depends on how the deck is built.
+The challenge in deckbuilding games is figuring out how to design your deck to maximize efficiency.
 Players have to consider the types of cards they need, their abilities, how many cards they have, and what to keep.
-They need to clean out clutter, get cards to expand their actions, and to figure out which cards work great with each other.
+They need to clean out Deck Cloggers, get cards to expand their actions, and to figure out which cards work best with each other.
 The ideal draw should be able to combine into a winning hand.

-- Ascension is based on a fantasy theme.
+- Ascension: Chronicle of the Godslayer is based on a fantasy theme.